 What Are the Benefits of Drinking Water?
 Daily, Of Course.

 When you do not drink enough water, consequences ensue.
+Headaches, dry skin, and digestive problems are just the tip of the iceberg, as more severe issues could also come up, involving your bladder and kidneys.
 As we said before, instead of trying to keep up with the 8×8 rule, you should focus on the quantity of liquid you consume depending on your body weight, age, and gender.

 Drinking water is essential when you want your organism to operate at its fullest potential.
 A study on the connection between hydration and physical performance conducted in 2007 highlighted that a deficit as small as 2% can impact the quality of one’s bodily functioning¹.
 This is especially prevalent in the presence of heat, a condition that aggravates fluid loss.